Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Constructing Admissible Fock Space Tensor Product Categorifications

 \begin{lem} Suppose $N > m + 1 + \max_{i=1}^\kappa(|\sigma_i^\sharp|) + \max_{i=1}^\beta(|\sigma_i^\flat|)$.
 For any $\blambda \in \cP^a(m)$ and $\alpha \in R_1^+$, we have $(s_\alpha \weight(\blambda))_+ \in \weight(\cP^a(m'))$ for some $m' \geq 0$. \end{lem}

-\begin{proof} This proof is quite similar to the proof of Lemma \ref{lem:multipartition_good_swaps}.
+\begin{proof} This proof is similar to the proof of Lemma \ref{lem:multipartition_good_swaps}.
 Suppose $\alpha = \varepsilon_i(j)^\sharp - \varepsilon_k(\ell)^\flat$.
-We will prove the claim in the case where $\b{c}$ is lower admissible -- the proof is the same in the upper admissible case.
+We consider the case where $\b{c}$ is lower admissible -- the proof is the same in the upper admissible case.
 Let us write as well as the corresponding virtual multipartition By the same argument that we made for Lemma \ref{lem:multipartition_good_swaps}, we must establish

 For the latter inequality, we use the fact that

 so that

 On the one hand, we already know that $\weight(\blambda)_{k,s}^\flat \leq N + \frac{d(N) -1}{2}$ since this weight comes from a multipartition.
 On the other hand, by the assumed bound on $N$.
 The inequality $\vartheta_{i,\sigma_i^\sharp(N)}^\sharp \geq N + \frac{d(N) + 1}{2}$ is proved similarly. \end{proof}